Amazon UK buy buttons on Knock earn us a small commission at no cost to you. Here's how we choose →

 • 4G with VoLTE.
 Most UK networks shut down 2G by 2033.
 A phone with VoLTE costs £20 to £40 more but works for the phone's actual life.

 • Considered industrial design.
-Punkt and Light Phone charge for the design, materials and feel.
+The Light Phone charges for the design, materials and feel.
 Worth it if the design is the point.

 • Built-in messaging app.
-The Punkt MP02 includes Signal.
-The Light Phone has its own messaging.
+The Light Phone has its own messaging built in, instead of relying on SMS.
 Adds £100 to £200 to the price versus a pure dumbphone.

 • Manufacturer support and warranty length.
 Nokia/HMD ships a 24-month warranty as standard.
 Cheaper handsets often don't.